GenesysCloudBlueprints/gc-presence-update-from-ms-teams/Blueprint/index.md

    ![Genesys Cloud data actions integration](images/3AGenesysCloudDataActionInstall.png "Genesys Cloud data actions integration")

-2. Enter a name for the Genesys Cloud data action, such as Update Genesys Cloud User Presence in this blueprint solution.
+2. Enter a name for the Genesys Cloud data action, such as **Genesys Cloud Presence API** in this blueprint solution.

    ![Rename the data action](images/3BRenameDataAction.png "Rename the data action")